JosieAilsa/JosieAilsa/README.md

 ![jnbg3-02-02](https://user-images.githubusercontent.com/82321832/147697518-0cd237b3-c6d7-4649-a203-f09c67237fb4.png)

-:woman_technologist: I was first introduced to coding when I started managing and wrting content for a FTSE 100 company's website, see some of my work here <a href = "https://imperialbrandsscience.com/blog/talking-tobacco-harm-reduction-and-a-world-beyond-smoke"> here </a>.
+:woman_technologist: I was first introduced to coding when I started managing and wrting content for a FTSE 100 company's website, see some of my work <a href = "https://imperialbrandsscience.com/blog/talking-tobacco-harm-reduction-and-a-world-beyond-smoke"> here </a>.
 When lockdown 2020 hit, with all my new-found spare time I began learning HTML and CSS, and haven't looked back since!

  :rocket: In late 2021, I left my previous job as a corporate content writer- for a fully-fledged career in tech.